Skip to main content

 We spoke with infectious disease expert and GoodRx contributor Dr. Shiv Sudhakar about expiration dates for at-home COVID-19 tests.

-“Because these rapid tests were developed quickly by the manufacturers, they didn’t have long-term data on use,” Sudhakar said.
+“Because these rapid tests were developed quickly by the manufacturers, they didn’t have long-term data on use,” Dr. Sudhakar said.
 “Many tests have a 4 to 6 month shelf life, which is often arbitrary.”

 He said that some manufacturers realized that at-home COVID tests can continue to work properly long after their original expiration dates.

 More data is becoming available, showing that some tests are good for up to 2 years.
 That’s much longer than the arbitrary 4-month expiration date listed on the box.
+As a result, the FDA has extended the expiration date for many at-home COVID tests.

 If you have an expired COVID test, here’s what to do:

-Go to the FDA’s website for Authorized At-Home OTC COVID-19 Diagnostic Tests and Expiration Dates.
+• Go to the FDA’s website for Authorized At-Home OTC COVID-19 Diagnostic Tests and Expiration Dates

-From there, find the brand of your COVID test and check the second column.
+• From there, find the brand of your COVID test and check the second column.
 If your test can be used beyond the expiration date, you’ll see the words “Extended Expiration Date” with a hyperlink.

-When you click on that link, you’ll be able to look up your test’s lot number (also printed or embossed on the outer box and individual packing) and its new expiration date.
+• When you click on that link, you’ll be able to look up your test’s lot number (also printed or embossed on the outer box and individual packing) and its new expiration date.

-If your brand has the words “see box label” in the second column, you should follow the expiration date printed on the packaging.
+• If your brand has the words “see box label” in the second column, you should follow the expiration date printed on the packaging.
 This means the FDA hasn’t given that brand an extended expiration date.

 You shouldn’t use COVID tests that are past their extended expiration dates.
 COVID tests that are older than the extended expiration dates aren’t reliable.

+Expired COVID tests may give you a false negative result.
+That means your test result will be negative even though you have COVID.
 Why does this happen?
 Your collected nasal swab may be covered with COVID protein.
-But if the chemicals in your test are broken down, then the chemical reaction in the test won’t actually run.
-This will appear as a “negative” result.
+But if the chemicals in your test are broken down, this will appear as a “negative” result.
 But that result isn’t real, since the chemical reaction didn’t actually happen.

 If you have COVID symptoms, you should be skeptical of a negative test result, advises Sudhakar.
 “I would recommend using an alternative test that hasn’t expired, or calling your [primary care] provider to get a PCR test done in the lab or clinic,” he said.

 If all your COVID tests are definitely expired, it’s time to throw them away.
-You can request new at-home test kits for free through the website COVIDtests.gov.
-This website also links to other places where you can access free or low-cost, at-home COVID tests.
+You can get at-home COVID tests without a prescription from your local pharmacy.

-You can also get at-home COVID tests without a prescription from your local pharmacy.
 Your insurance may cover part of the cost of these tests.
 At-home COVID tests are also an eligible medical expense, which means you can use your health savings account (HSA) or flexible spending account (FSA) to cover any out-of-pocket costs.

 At-home COVID-19 tests expire, but their true expiration date may go beyond what’s printed on the test box.
 Check the FDA’s database to see if your test has an extended expiration date.
 If your test has an extended expiration date, you can use it until it reaches the new, extended expiration date.
 If your test is truly expired, it’s best to use a different test.
 A negative COVID test result isn’t reliable if you used an expired test.